feathr-ai/feathr/docs/README.md

 ### Feathr UI

 Feathr provides an intuitive UI so you can search and explore all the available features and their corresponding lineages.

-For more information on the Feathr UI, please refer to [Feathr Feature Registry](./concepts/feature-registry.md)
+You can use Feathr UI to search features, identify data sources, track feature lineages and manage access controls.
+Check out the latest live demo [here](https://aka.ms/feathrdemo) to see what Feathr UI can do for you.
+Use one of following accounts when you are prompted to login:

+- A work or school organization account, includes Office 365 subscribers.
+- Microsoft personal account, this means an account can access to Skype, Outlook.com, OneDrive, and Xbox LIVE.

 ![Feathr UI](./images/feathr-ui.png)

+For more information on the Feathr UI and the registry behind it, please refer to [Feathr Feature Registry](./concepts/feature-registry.md)

 ### Rich UDF Support